Service: Omega Dress Watch with 625 Movement

 Turn the movement around and fit the motion works and the keyless works.
-The set lever spring acts as a check spring, cover plate and it also secures the set lever.
+The set lever spring acts as a check spring, cover plate, and it also secures the set lever.

 Turn the movement around and reinstall the pallet fork.
-Wind the watch a couple times to test the escapement.
+Wind the watch a couple of times to test the escapement.
 The pallet fork should snap to the other position with the lightest touch.